-how to seal concrete floor with pva
+how to seal a concrete floor with pva

-Why Seal a Concrete Floor?
+Why Seal Concrete Floors?

 What is PVA?

-PVA, or polyvinyl acetate, is an odourless resin that’s white when applied but dries colourless.
-PVA has a high bonding strength, so builders use it as a bonding agent in many applications, including wood glue.
+PVA has high bonding strength, so manufacturers use it as a bonding agent in many applications, including wood glue.

 painting over concrete floor with SBR